ATDaniel/ServerlessProductAPI/README.md

 This is a simple API created using AWS serverless technologies.
 It supports three endpoints- one for creating new products, reading a single product, and searching products by tags.

+The Express server and routes are contained in the `src/handler.js` file and there are two additional files– `src/validate.js` that contains utility functions to enforce a set of rules on Product creation, and `src/dynamoScanBuilder.js` that has two utility functions used in building the search query for the DynamoDB scan.

 ## Technologies Used:
  - NodeJS 14.x
  - ExpressJS